yutaono/scala-redis/README.md

 And you are ready to start issuing commands to the server(s)

+Redis 2 implemnets a new protocol for binary safe commands and replies

 let's connect and get a key:

     scala> import com.redis._